6 Secrets to Confess to Your Eye Doctor

 Confession #2: I Haven’t Stopped Smoking

 Cigarette smoking is on the decline, but 14% of adults in the United States still light up regularly, according to the CDC.
-And cigarette smoke doesn’t just damage your lungs—it can cause eye problems, too.
+And cigarette smoke doesn’t just damage your lungs—it can cause vision problems, too.

 Cigarette smoke can increase a person’s risk of dry eye, a condition that develops when your body isn’t able to properly make tears that lubricate the eye, says Dr. Collins.

-Quitting is a must, and your eye doctor or family physician can recommend some good strategies for quitting.
+Quitting is a must, and your eye doctor or family doctor can recommend some good strategies for quitting.
 (The website Smokefree.gov also has great free tools and tips.)
 In the meantime, using artificial tears daily as needed might help alleviate some of the discomfort.

 Smokers are also more likely to develop macular degeneration—the leading cause of severe vision loss in people over the age of 50—than nonsmokers, she says.